-Trains heading north from Buenos Aires, including those stopping at Tigre, depart from Retiro, train station located adjacent to the Retiro bus terminal.
+Trains heading north from Buenos Aires. including those stopping at Tigre, depart from Retiro, train station located adjacent to the

+Retiro bus terminal.
 Trains departing for destinations south of the capital, such as Tandil, Pinamar, and Mar del Plata, depart from Constitución station.
 Of these two lines, the northern line is safer and more modern.

-Taxi and Remise Taxis are ubiquitous in Buenos Aires and are of two kinds: standard taxis and radio taxis, both recognizable by their yellow-and-black coloring.
-Radio taxis, recognizable by "radio taxi" written on their doors, are safer and can be both flagged at street level or ordered by phone.
-Remises (licensed mini-cabs) are hired by phone only and arrive within 10-15 minutes of calling the company.
+Taxi and Remise

+Taxis are ubiquitous in Buenos Aires.
+Standard taxis and radio taxis are both recognizable by their yellow-and-black coloring.
+Radio taxis, recognizable by "radio taxi" written on their doors, are safer and can be both flagged at street level or ordered by phone, Remises (private taxi companies with unmarked cars) can be hired by phone or from street offices.